Damavand Camp 2 – Base Camp – GosfandSara – Mosque

 Accommodations at Damavand Camp 2 – Base Camp – GoosfandSara

-Mount Damavand Camp II – BaseCamp – Gosfandsara is a comfortable area to stay and acclimatize during the off-season, but it is not a desirable location during the summer because it is too busy, noisy.
+Mount Damavand Camp II – BaseCamp – Gosfandsara is a comfortable area to stay and acclimatize during the off-season, but it is not a desirable location during the summer because it is too busy, and noisy.
 For trekking Mount Damavand, Iran you may use Camp 1 Polour or Camp 3 New Hut for better acclimatization and accommodations.
-However, if you insist on using this location, it would be best to bring your own tent and set it up a few hundred meters away.
+However, if you insist on using this location, it would be best to bring your tent and set it up a few hundred meters away.

 Mount Damavand Camp II – BaseCamp – Gosfandsara

-Services and Benefits (mostly for summer season)
+Services and Benefits (mostly for the summer season)

 - It serves as the southern route’s beginning point.